 Such beverages were crude compared to modern standards and, served in vast jugs, they were drunk through reed straws as the beer in the jug was still fermenting.

 For many homebrewers, it’s the cost.
-Back in January, the average cost of a pub pint rose above £3 for the first time.
+Back in January, the average cost of a pub pint rose above £3 for the first time, in many areas of the country it is much higher still.
 I can brew beer for 40p a pint.
 A no-brainer.

 Malt barely ©Getty